 If you do find out that the MAF sensor is defective, don’t panic.
-It is not an expensive repair if you are willing to get the hands dirty.
-You can get an aftermarket sensor, but we recommend sticking with OEM MAF sensor whenever possible.
+It is not an expensive repair if you are willing to get your hands dirty.
+You can get an aftermarket sensor, but we recommend using the OEM MAF sensor whenever possible.

 Spark Plug Wires

 When we talk about spark plug wires, you may be thinking spark plug wires are a thing of the past.
 My Mercedes doesn’t have a distributor.
 But hold on!
-Mercedes uses wires between the ignition coil and spark plug on most V6, V8 and V12 engined.
-You don’t have to worry about spark plug wires if you have an engine that utilizes ignition coil installed directly on top of the spark plug.
+Mercedes uses wires between the ignition coil and spark plug on most V6, V8, and V12 engines.
+You don’t have to worry about spark plug wires if you have an engine that utilizes an ignition coil installed directly on top of the spark plug.

 While spark plug wires fail less often, we have seen a few cases where those short spark plug wires were either defective or damaged during improper removal.
-Keep this in mind especially if you change the spark plugs in your Mercedes and you are still getting an engine misfire.
+Remember this, especially if you change the spark plugs in your Mercedes and are still getting an engine misfire.

-Fuel pressure can cause engine misfire as well.
-We haven’t seen too many cases where the fuel pressure was the cause of the misfire Generally when Mercedes owner’s experience fuel related problems it is because the fuel pump has failed.
-If that’s the case, your Mercedes won’t even start to get that fixed first before you start throwing parts and money on your Mercedes.
+Fuel pressure can cause engine misfires as well.
+We haven’t seen too many cases where the fuel pressure was the cause of the misfire.
+Generally, when Mercedes owners experience fuel-related problems, the fuel pump fails.
+If that’s the case, your Mercedes won’t even start getting that fixed before you throw parts and money on your Mercedes.

-If you are suspecting fuel related issues, checking the fuel pressure on a Mercedes is very easy.
-You will need to connect a fuel pressure gauge to the fuel test port as shown in this picture.
+If you suspect fuel-related issues, checking the fuel pressure on a Mercedes is very easy.
+As shown in this picture, you must connect a fuel pressure gauge to the fuel test port.

 The Actron CP7818 Fuel Pressure Tester Kit works very well.
-It has Schrader fitting required to connect to MB fuel test port.
-It allows you to tests fuel pressure regulator, weak fuel pump and leaking injectors.
+It has the Schrader fitting required to connect to the MB fuel test port.
+It allows you to test fuel pressure regulators, weak fuel pumps, and leaking injectors.